JosephVC/rust-book/ownership/ownership-notes.md

 * *let s = "Hello";*

-the scope of s is non-existant before being declared, but when it is finally declared it is valid from that point onward
+the scope of s is non-existant before being declared, but when it is finally declared it is valid from that point onward Now, after you do a thing with s, the *scope ends*

+* a variable is valid from when it is declared
+* it stays valid until it goes out of scope

+## The *String* Type